salama-lab/stomach-image-quantitation/README.md

 * *StomachbCol.m* quantifies the Trop2 signal in individual glands
 * *StomachGSIICD.m* quantifies the overlap between GSII and CD44v signals

-The *sampleImages.zip* file contains 4 image files in .czi format and one matlab .mat file that can be used as inputs for the scripts.
+The *sampleImages* folder contains 4 image files in .czi format and one matlab .mat file that can be used as inputs for the scripts.